-In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers, to improve financial reporting by creating common revenue recognition guidance.
+In May 2014, the Financial Accounting Standards Board ("FASB") issued ASU 2014-09, Revenue from Contracts with Customers, and subsequent amendments, to improve financial reporting by creating common revenue recognition guidance.
 The core principle of this guidance is that an entity should recognize revenue in an amount that reflects the consideration to which the entity expects to be entitled in exchange for these goods and services at the date the performance obligation has occurred.
-ASU 2014-09 is effective for periods beginning after December 15, 2018.
+ASU 2014-09, as amended, is effective for periods beginning after December 15, 2019.
 An entity will apply this update using either a full retrospective application, which applies the standard to each prior period presented, or under the modified retrospective application, in which an entity recognizes the cumulative effect of initially applying the new standard as an adjustment to the opening statement of financial position at the date of initial application.
-St. John's Hospice is evaluating the impact of ASU 2014-09 at this time.
+St. John's Hospice is evaluating the impact of ASU 2014-09 and its amendments at this time.